Willie McGinest Jr arrested in alleged assault in California – KION546

 WEST HOLLYWOOD, Calif.
 (AP) — Former NFL linebacker Willie McGinest Jr. was arrested Monday in connection with an assault at a Southern California nightclub, authorities said.

 The incident occurred Dec.
-9 at a club in West Hollywood and witnesses identified McGinest as one of the people who were involved, the Los Angeles County Sheriff’s Department said in a statement.
+9 at a West Hollywood club and witnesses identified McGinest as one of the people who were involved, the Los Angeles County Sheriff’s Department said in a statement.

 McGinest was arrested for investigation of assault with a deadly weapon after coming to the West Hollywood sheriff’s station to give a statement about the incident.

-McGinest spent 15 years in the NFL with New England and Cleveland after playing college ball at Southern California.
+McGinest spent 15 years in the NFL with New England and Cleveland after playing college ball at the University of Southern California.